m3047/rear_view/Examples.md

 turner-tls.map.fastly.net.
 30   IN      A       151.101.53.67
 ```

+A bunch of _deus ex machina_ stuff happens here.
+A DNS lookup.
+That gets broadcast by the _DnsTap_
+interface in the _BIND_ nameserver and is received by the _ShoDoHFlo_ dns agent and written to a
+_Redis_ database which we are querying...

 #### The tcpdump surprise

-But now when we run _tcpdump_ look what happens:
+Now when we run _tcpdump_ look what happens:

 ```
 # tcpdump -ieth0 dst host 151.101.53.67